We Are In Charge Now

 About the Author

-Rick Ewig holds a master’s degree in history from the University of Wyoming.
-He has worked at the Wyoming State Archives, Museums, and Historical Department and at the American Heritage Center at the University of Wyoming.
-Editor of the Annals of Wyoming, the state’s historical journal, Ewing has served as both secretary and president of the Wyoming State Historical Society.
+Rick Ewig is a former Associate Director of the American Heritage Center at the University of Wyoming and has worked at the Wyoming State Archives, Museums, and Historical Department.
+Editor of the Annals of Wyoming, the state’s historical journal, Ewig has served as both secretary and president of the Wyoming State Historical Society.
+He holds a master’s degree in history from the University of Wyoming

 Contents